-The Student Code of Conduct is available in the Student Handbook, which can be found online at http://www.southtexascollege.edu/studentactivities or by contacting the Office of the Ombudsperson at 956-872-2180.
+The Student Code of Conduct is available in the Student Handbook, which can be found online at http://studentservices.southtexascollege. edu/studentlife or by contacting the Conflict Resolution Center at 956-872-2180.

 OFFICIAL STATEMENT RELATING TO STUDENTS WITH CONTAGIOUS DISEASES